epiqc/ScaffCC/README.md

+***Important Note:*** starting with version 4.0, the argument orders of `CNOT` and `Toffoli` have been changed and standardized to `CNOT(control, target)` and `Toffoli(control1, control2, target)` respectively.
+Previously, the target argument was first.
+All of the benchmarks (in [Algorithms/](https://github.com/epiqc/ScaffCC/tree/master/Algorithms)) now conform to the new ordering.
+Also starting with version 4.0, rotation decomposition and Toffoli decomposition are disabled by default.
+They can be enabled with the `-R` and `-T` flags.

 What Is ScaffCC?
 ================
 ScaffCC is a compiler and scheduler for the Scaffold programing language.
 It is written using the LLVM open-source infrastructure.
 It is for the purpose of writing and analyzing code for quantum computing applications.